- Competitive Analysis

 With a bad bounce, the user probably landed on your page, decided it wasn’t for them, and clicked the back button.

 With a good bounce, a user probably landed on your page, decided to stay awhile and read your content, found the answer to the question they had, and left.
-It’s possible they even picked up the phone and called you afterwards.
+It’s possible they even picked up the phone and called you afterward.
 If your business gets a significant amount of leads via phone (as opposed to via web form submissions), your bounce rate is not telling you the whole picture.

 What Metric You Should Pay Attention to Instead: Visit-to-Lead Conversion Rate

 Overall traffic increases to your site are good, but again, an overall traffic increase could mislead you into thinking your website is performing well when it actually isn’t.
+For example, we had one client come to us from another SEO agency.
+Their website traffic was through the roof, but since signing on with that agency they’d seen a decline in actual leads and sales.

-What Metric You Should Pay Attention to Instead: Traffic in Your Service Area
+What Metric You Should Pay Attention to Instead: Traffic in Your Service Area or traffic by source

 If you’re a local business paying to promote your website online (through SEO, pay per click, etc.), you want to increase traffic in your service area.
 This traffic is more likely to be qualified and therefore more likely to convert into leads, sales, and revenue for your business.

+The same goes for phone calls.
 Many marketing companies will tell you they can make your phone ring.
 But even if you use phone call tracking to figure out how many phone calls each of your marketing campaigns produces, not all of those phone calls are leads!

 There are plenty of non-lead phone calls that your business likely receives each week: